Why Become a Jackson Scholar?

 - Students selected to join the two-year program are enrolled in philosophy and leadership courses designed to support and educate them in this endeavor.

-- Jackson Scholars are awarded a scholarship of $750 to $800 per semester during their time in the program, in addition they are eligible to recieve the Joseph Kenyon Ethics Scholarship.
+- Jackson Scholars are awarded a scholarship of $750 to $800 per semester during their time in the program, in addition they are eligible to receive the J.K.
+East Scholarship.

-- Jackson Scholars participate in a number of events sponsored by the Jackson Center, in addition to conferences such as: Women in Philanthropy and Leadership (WIPL); South Carolina Philosophy Conference; Mid-Atlantic Regional Ethics Bowl, and the After-School Ethics Academy.
+- Jackson Scholars participate in a number of events sponsored by the Jackson Center, in addition to conferences such as: South Carolina Philosophy Conference; Mid-Atlantic Regional Ethics Bowl, and the After-School Ethics Academy.

 - Students are afforded numerous opportunities for networking and resume building, especially through their final semester leadership project.